Patients and families

 • The child needs additional support while in hospital to be able to communicate with staff and their family

-• Therapy for developmental feeding, speech and/or language delays during long hospital stays or when the child is not able to access community services due to their medical condition (eg. oncology patients)
+• Therapy for developmental feeding, speech and/or language delays during long hospital stays.

 Outpatient services

-Speech Pathology is involved in a variety of outpatient clinics (listed below) and sees children for the following reasons:
+Speech Pathology is involved in a variety of outpatient clinics, and we see children for the following reasons:

 • Follow up relating to an inpatient episode of care